 4. Case Size

-For buyers with specific wrist-size requirements, or those who prefer a 41mm or 42mm presence, the Prestige is the only line that accommodates that preference.
+For buyers with a specific wrist-size preference, or those who want a 41mm or 42mm presence, the Prestige is the only line that accommodates it.
+If you are unsure what suits you, our guide to the best watch size for your wrist helps you narrow it down.

 5. Dial

-The Trésor’s current mechanical men’s range offers a restrained selection: steel or precious metal cases, a small number of dial colours (blue, silver, grey, green, red), and leather strap only.
+The Trésor’s current mechanical men’s range keeps things restrained: steel or precious-metal cases, a small set of dial colours (blue, grey, silver, and precious-metal variants), and leather strap only.
 Each reference sits within a tight matrix of considered choices.
-This is part of the collection’s character, not a limitation.
+That is part of the collection’s character, not a limitation.

 6. Caseback

-Both lines include a sapphire exhibition caseback on all mechanical references.
-What you see through it differs considerably.
-The Trésor’s manual-wind movement has no rotor, so the full movement architecture sits completely open to view.
-The caliber bridges feature Omega’s Geneva-stripe arabesque decoration, and the complete balance assembly is visible without obstruction.
+Both lines use a sapphire exhibition caseback on all mechanical references, but what you see through it differs considerably.
+The Trésor’s manual-wind movement has no rotor, so the full architecture sits open to view.
+The bridges carry Omega’s arabesque Geneva-wave decoration, and the balance assembly is visible without obstruction.

-The Prestige’s automatic movement includes a rotor that covers a portion of the caseback view.
-The movement is well-finished and visible, but the oscillating mass sits over part of the mechanism.
-For buyers who consider the exhibition caseback a meaningful feature, the Trésor’s movement display is more complete and architecturally open.
+The Prestige’s automatic movement includes a rotor that covers part of the caseback view.
+The movement is well finished and visible, but the oscillating mass sits over a portion of the mechanism.
+If the exhibition caseback is a feature you actually care about, the Trésor gives you the more complete, architecturally open display.

 Price and Market Demand